 Where are they now?
-England’s Xl from Gareth Southgate’s first game as boss
+England’s Xl from Gareth Southgate’s first game

 When Gareth Southgate was named interim manager of the England team in 2016, it’s fair to say even the most optimistic of supporters would never have imagined what was to come.